kmthehippie/odin-recipes/README.md

 I should have looked for shorter recipes.
 The pho recipe took me so long to copy paste.
 Cries in ctrl C ctrl V.

 I added a link to go back to the index.

+Added titles to recipes and directory for css.

+Time to fancy up the page a little bit